olegkrivtsov/using-zend-framework-3-book/README.md

 ### Advice for Translators

-The book text uses the Markdown format, particularly its [Leanpub flavor](https://leanpub.com/help/manual).
+The book's text uses the Markdown format, particularly its [Leanpub flavor](https://leanpub.com/help/manual).

 For modifying the Markdown source of the book, please first make a [fork](https://help.github.com/articles/fork-a-repo/) of this repository.